Tamar Iveri: Controversy

-Iveri has been the centre of controversy over statements she allegedly made concerning the 2013 Tbilisi anti-homophobia rally protests, in which a small gay rights rally in Tbilisi was attacked by thousands of anti-gay protesters, led by priests, causing over 20 injuries.
-Following this incident, Iveri allegedly posted on her Facebook page a letter to Georgian President Giorgi Margvelashvili which said (in Georgian): "I was quite proud of the fact how Georgian society spat at the parade...
+Iveri has been the centre of controversy over statements she made concerning the 2013 Tbilisi anti-homophobia rally protests, in which a small gay rights rally in Tbilisi was attacked by thousands of anti-gay protesters, led by priests, causing over 20 injuries.
+Following this incident, Iveri posted on her Facebook page a letter to Georgian President Giorgi Margvelashvili which said (in Georgian): "I was quite proud of the fact how Georgian society spat at the parade...
 Often, in certain cases, it is necessary to break jaws in order to be appreciated as a nation in the future, and to be taken into account seriously.
 Please, stop vigorous attempts to bring West's 'fecal masses' in the mentality of the people by means of propaganda."

 Following the appearance of this letter, the Georgian gay rights organisation Identoba wrote to the Paris Opera demanding that Iveri's upcoming concert be cancelled.
 Their letter said: "We would like to bring your attention to homophobic and hate inspiring activity by one of your opera singers, Ms Tamar Iveri, resulting in death threats and physical injuries to many Georgians."
 Iveri then apologised, but did not at that time deny authorship of the letter.

 In June 2014, controversy broke out again while Iveri was in Sydney rehearsing Otello with Opera Australia.
 She then denied having written the letter, blaming her husband.
 After several days of intense criticism, Opera Australia announced on 23 June that it had "released" Iveri from her contract.
 Also the Théâtre Royal de la Monnaie in Brussels dropped her from its production of Un ballo in maschera in 2015.